Michael Isaac Stein

 -

-I broke the story of how New Orleans' power company, Entergy New Orleans, paid actors to pose as supporters of its controversial gas plant at regulatory hearings.
-Our reporting prompted the City Council to launch an investigation of its own, resulting in a $5 million fine against the company and changes to the city's public speaking rules.
+I broke the story of how New Orleans' power company, Entergy , paid actors to pose as supporters of a controversial gas plant at regulatory hearings.
+Our reporting prompted the City Council to launch an investigation, resulting in a $5 million fine against the company.
 The company's CEO stepped down three months after The Lens' first exposed the astroturfing scheme.

 -